Greetings to you thrill seekers, conversationalists, and music lovers all across the fruited plan.

 Look at how much more they learned than apparently is being learned today.

-So as we keep letting have I ever reminded you of this story, I once Roger Ailes, when he was producing my TV show at a little volleyball game every day at his estate in uh uh upstate New York.
+I once, Roger Ailes, when he was producing my TV show, had a little volleyball game every day at his estate in upstate New York.

 And I had a whole bunch of people out there every weekend.

-We went out there play water volleyball and eat shrimp and have a barbecue and this sort of thing.
+We went out there, play water volleyball and eat shrimp and have a barbecue and this sort of thing.

-And after one of these, and we'd always sit around for a couple hours after the uh water volleyball game was over, and I'll never forget some 26-year-old female teacher was uh was part of the group that we were talking about education, and she's just I you know I just we're pushing these kids too fast.
+And after one of these, and we'd always sit around for a couple hours after the water volleyball game was over.

 We're pushing them too hard.